COE11-USTP-CEA/Javadings-not-vadings/README.md

 #### Visit [Maven](http://maven.apache.org/install.html) for more info

 ### How to run
-Open cmd and go to the folder containing the repository Type in `mvn compile` when it is compiled successfully, type `mvn exec:java`
+1. Open cmd and go to the folder containing the repository Type in `mvn compile` when it is compiled successfully, type `mvn exec:java`

+2. Open your browser and type in `localhost:4567`

 ### Team Members
 - Pearl Dianne Cunada